AndrewStaus/ML-Genetic-Breakout/README.md

 		<li><b>Alter fitness function:</b>
 			The current fitness function is only based off high scores.
 Indirectly the time limit imposed on the agent to make a score does influence them to not waste time, but a bonus score for screen clear times would likely improve performance</li>
-		<li><b>Add more inputs:</b> The agent's knowledge of the game state is limited.
+		<li><b>More inputs:</b> The agent's knowledge of the game state is limited.
 			It only knows the number of active blocks in a row, it does not know what column the blocks are in.
-Increasing the number of inputs would likely help the network but would also greatly increase training time as there will be many more weights and biases.</li>
+Increasing the number of inputs would likely help the network but would also greatly increase training time as there will be many more weights and biases</li>
-		<li><b>Add more hidden layers or nodes:</b> a single 16 node hidden layer is quite shallow.
+		<li><b>More hidden layers or nodes:</b> a single 16 node hidden layer is quite shallow.
 			Increasing the complexity may allow the agents to learn more sophisticated functions.
-However, this would also greatly increase training times.</li>
+However, this would also greatly increase training times</li>
+		<li><b>Memory:</b> The agent is only aware of the current state of the game and has no knowledge of previous states or actions it has taken.
+			Providing short term memory so that the agent has context for what they were doing in previous frames may also help it make better decisions</li>
 	</ul>
 </p>